-Hebrews 12:1-3 – “Since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”
+Hebrews 12:1-3 (ESV) – “Since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”

 Have you hit the proverbial wall?
-Do doubt and discouragement threaten to trip you up?
+Do doubt and discouragement threaten to cause you to stumble?
 Keep your eyes on the prize.
-Firmly ground your faith in truth.
+Ground yourself in truth.
 In Christ, we are more than conquerors.
-Don’t lose heart!
-There is a vast throng of spectators cheering you on from the stands.
+Don’t’ lose heart!
+There is a heavenly crowd of spectators cheering you on from the stands.

-1 Corinthians 9:24-27 – “Do you not know that in a race all the runners run, but only one receives the prize?
+1 Corinthians 9:24-27 (ESV) – “Do you not know that in a race all the runners run, but only one receives the prize?
 So, run that you may obtain it.
 Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.
 So, I do not run aimlessly; I do not box as one beating the air.
-But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.”
+But I discipline my body and keep it under control, lest after preaching to others, I myself should be disqualified.”

-Do you have loved ones who are running a spiritual marathon?
+Do you have loved ones who are in a spiritual marathon?
 Spur them on with written words of encouragement.
 Be their greatest fan!
-Watch for opportunities to refresh them with a drink of living water; offer a comforting hug, give them a hand up when they stumble.
+Watch for opportunities to refresh them with a drink of living water; offer a comforting hug, and give them a hand up when they stumble.
 Rejoice with them as they complete a particularly challenging section of their race.
 Offer to be their spiritual coach, nutritionist, or medic as the Lord prompts!

 Keep in the race and keep your eyes on the prize.

 Until Next Week

-©2017 Katherine Walden
+©2022 Katherine Walden